-The City of Las Vegas currently offers a comprehensive benefit package for all regular, full-time employees with a value equal to approximately one-third of their salary.
+The city of Las Vegas currently offers a comprehensive benefit package for all regular, full-time employees with a value equal to approximately one-third of their salary.
 Part-time and temporary employees may qualify for some benefits on a pro-rated basis.

-The City of Las Vegas participates in the Nevada Public Employees' Retirement System (PERS) as an employer paid agency.
+The city of Las Vegas participates in the Nevada Public Employees' Retirement System (PERS) as an employer-paid agency.
 Employees are vested after five years of service.
-For details on PERS go to www.nvpers.org.
+For details on PERS, go to www.nvpers.org.
 The city does not participate in the federal Social Security System, but does contribute to the federal Medicare program.

-Basic life and accidental death and dismemberment insurance is provided by the city to the employee free of charge.
+Basic life and accidental death and dismemberment insurance are provided by the city to the employee free of charge.
 Additional life insurance for the employee and his/her dependents is available from Standard.
 Payroll deduction is available.

-The City of Las Vegas provides long term disability insurance at no charge to its employees.
+The city of Las Vegas provides long-term disability insurance at no charge to its employees.
 The plan pays 60% of monthly base salary up to a maximum of $11,000, after a waiting period of 90 days of disability.

 Employees may utilize two plans, administered by third parties, in which to set aside pre-tax funds for retirement on a voluntary basis.
 Federal law sets the contribution limit and, for 2012, it is $17,000 per year, ($22,500 for employees over 50 years of age), whichever is less.

 The City of Las Vegas reimburses employees for job-related course tuition based on credit hour fees of the University of Nevada, Las Vegas (UNLV).
 A grade of "C" or better is required.

 The city of Las Vegas provides employees and their families access to confidential, professional counseling assistance.
 The program is administered by a third party, offers 24-hour crisis intervention and three visits per year at no charge.
 Additional sessions are covered under the regular health insurance plan.